shammelburg/CoreIdentity/README.md

 # CoreIdentity
-Using ASP.NET Core Identity Web API With JWT, TFA, Swagger, Sendgrid and EF Core
+Using ASP.NET Core Identity Web API With JWT, TFA, Swagger, Sendgrid, EF Core and Azure Storage

 This ASP.NET Core 3.1 Web API uses Identity Tables and JWT to authenticate and authorize users as well as user, role and userRole management.